PhrozenByte/acme/README.md

 Before signing certs you must create a ACME account private key.
 The scripts' config is stored below `/etc/acme`.
 Simply create a `account.key` there by executing `openssl genrsa 4096 > /etc/acme/account.key`.
 If you're there you can also take a look at the scripts' [`/etc/acme/config.env`](./conf/config.env).
 It is highly recommended to leave contact information with your CA (variable `ACME_ACCOUNT_CONTACT`) there.
 This is even mandatory for some CAs. acme-tiny can sign certs with any ACME-capable CA, it just defaults to Let's Encrypt.
 If you want to switch to another CA, simply change the `ACME_DIRECTORY_URL` variable in `config.env`.
 You can also change the associated group of private key files there (variable `TLS_KEY_GROUP`).

+Made with :heart: by [Daniel Rudolf](https://www.daniel-rudolf.de).
+ACME Issue & Renew is free and open source software, released under the terms of the [MIT license](./LICENSE).

 Usage
 -----